replicante-io/replicante.io/content/docs/core/main/scale/overview.md

 Evolution of the system is likely to lead to changes in the scaling needs and configurations.
 {{% /notice %}}

 ## Replicante Core

-Replicante Core stores its state out of process and using existing technologies designed to scale state storage (databases, messaging systems, etcetera ...).
+Replicante Core stores its state out of process and using existing technologies designed to scale (databases, messaging systems, etcetera ...).
 Process coordination also ensures that exclusive operations are performed safely regardless of the number of processes running.